renzodamgo/CHiME9-ECHI/README.md

 - The participant level, `report.dev.<device>.<session>.<PID>.json` - i.e. for a
  specific participant within a session for a given device.

-For the `dev` set there will be 2, 24 (2 x 12) and 72 (2 x 12 x 3) of these
+For the `dev` set there will be 2, 24 (2 devices x 12 session) and 72 (2 devices
- files respectively.
+ x 12 session x 3 participants) of these files respectively.

 The reports are stored a dictionary with an entry for each metric.
 Each metric in turn is presented with a dictionary storing the `mean`, `standard deviation`, `standard error`, `min value`, `max value` and the `number of segments`.

 ## <a id="configuration">4.
 Configuring the baseline</a>